-- 3 appointed governors (i.e. appointed by the members) - 2 parent governors who are elected by parental ballot - 2 staff governors who are elected by staff ballot

-The academy principal (ex officio).
+- 1 chair of governors (who is also a member) - 2 community governors - 2 parent governors who are elected by parental ballot - 2 staff governors who are elected by staff ballot - The academy principal (ex officio).

 In certain circumstances the secretary of state may appoint additional governors.